Kong/docs.konghq.com/app/konnect/dev-portal/customization/self-hosted-portal.md

 * **Fully customizable:** Use the [example frontend Dev Portal application](https://github.com/Kong/konnect-portal) as a starting point and then customize Dev Portal for your needs using the Portal API.
 You can also integrate the API specs with workflows tailored to your organization's own processes.
 * **Hosting service choice:** When you self-host, you also get to choose which hosting service you use to deploy your Dev Portal.
 * **Range of customization options:** With the self-hosted Dev Portal, you determine how much you want to customize.
-You can choose to use the example application right out of the box or you can use the Portal API to have more fine-grained control.
+You can choose to use the example application right out of the box, or you can use the Portal API for more fine-grained control.

 ## How the self-hosted Dev Portal works